aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/specifying-table-and-cell-widths/_index.md

 Using the [Table.setPreferredWidth(com.aspose.words.PreferredWidth)](https://apireference.aspose.com/words/java/com.aspose.words/table#PreferredWidth) property will adjust its preferred width relative to the container (i.e the page, text column or outer table cell).

-The following code example shows how to set a table to auto fit to 50% of the page width.
+The following code example demonstrates how to set a table to auto fit to 50% of the page width.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-SpecifyAPreferredWidthOnATable-SpecifyAPreferredWidthOnATable.java" >}}